louislam/jcenter-dependencies-rescue/README.md

 ## Local Server-less

-In case you don't want to start a local server, it seems that you can point to a local path directly.
+In case, when the dependencies have been cached, and you don't want to start the local server, it seems that you can point to a local path directly.
 I haven't tested this yet, but it should work.

 Absolute path example: